 VIM- LaTeX is a very powerful open-source LaTeX editor.
 Using VIM- LaTeX, you can easily edit and compile LaTeX documents.

-The main highlight of VIM- LaTeX is that it brings the minimalistic and powerful approach to text editing.
+The main highlight of VIM- LaTeX is that it brings a minimalistic and powerful approach to text editing.
 It’s an extension for Vim and works with Vim version 6.0 or above.

-The entire installation process has been perfectly documented on their Sourceforge page, which you should definitely refer.
+The entire installation process has been perfectly documented on their Sourceforge page, which you should refer to.

-VIM- LaTeX is highly suitable for programmers as it can function as a simple notepad to all kinds of text editing.
-It is highly configurable and can be used for editing of configuration files.
+VIM- LaTeX is highly suitable for programmers as it can function as a simple notepad for all kinds of text editing.
+It is highly configurable and can be used for editing configuration files.

 VIM- LaTeX works on Windows, Linux, Mac OS X, and Unix-based systems.

-If you are a programmer and working on Eclipse IDE for your development processes, then TeXlipse is a great plugin for LaTeX editing.
+If you are a programmer working on Eclipse IDE for your development processes, TeXlipse is an excellent plugin for LaTeX editing.

 TeXlipse offers the best of LaTeX text editing to your Eclipse IDE program.
 With TeXlipse, you get a WYSIWYM text editor for your programming requirements while on Eclipse.